speters/Navman7200VHF_eeprom/README.md

 # Navman 7200, "marine VHF EEPROM contents

+## Channels

+Adjusting channels should be the most interesting.

+There is a `tunetx` uint16 field and a `tunerx` uint16 field.

+A change by 1 seems to correspond to a change 12.5kHz, as the difference is typically 4 for adjacent channels which corresponds to the 50kHz spacing.
+There can also be observed a 25kHz spacing on some channels.

+To add a channel, you should take the bitfield settings `bf1` of a known channel and use this as starting point.
+I was too lazy and lost interest in figuring out.
+There is also a nibble in `bf` which corresponds to the HI/LO setting, but it is changed in it entirety when adjusting HI/LO on the radio, so it might be a bug or an artifact of the firmware.

+You can see some explorations below to figure out some more settings like buddy lists, tracking, etc.

+To just _reset the MMSI/ATIS_, this is not needed, as you could always turn on the radio with ESC+SCAN kept pressed.
+The PIN code is 1688 or 7100 if unchanged.
+If pin code had been changed, it can be found at offset 0x16b4 as ASCII (4 bytes).

 ## Exploring the EEPROM contents

 EEPROM changes were observed by making an adjustment in the radio, pulling the eeprom, reading its contents, and comparing it to the previous content.

+[ImHex](https://github.com/WerWolv/ImHex) was used as a (very cool) hex editor.

 The layout and addresses are a bit strange.
 Also there are no provisions for wear-leveling.
 Some stuff like HI/LO changes on the radio or last used channel is written to EEPROM, but the radio does not make use of it when power-cycling.